BeccaHyland/noteful/README.md

 3) Filter Notes FE Prototype (less performant) - functional
 4) Filter Notes on API (more performant) - draft lambda (see files)

-### Issues Resolved (Iteration 2)
+### Performance Improvements in Development (Iteration 2)
-* implement Continuous Integration
+* implement Continuous Integration - complete
-* increase test coverage from 50% to 90%+
+* increase test coverage from 50% to 90%+ - complete
-* re-style application
+* re-style application - complete
-* filter by date newest to oldest
+* filter by date newest to oldest - in development
+* filter Notes at API layer instead of within application - in development

 ### Known Issues
 Below are areas in development: